jmbarbone/cnd/tests/testthat/_snaps/print.md

         $ new : <symbol>

       help
       Defining a new condition with the same class and package as an existing condition will overwrite the previous definition.
-It is recommmended to either avoid this by fully defining your condition, or creating a new condition instead.
+It is recommended to either avoid this by fully defining your condition, or creating a new condition instead.

       exports
         cnd::condition()